RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 # Active Context

-## Current Session: Remove Email API Route, Centralize Email Sending, and Self-Correction on Git Commands (2025-06-15)
+## Current Session: Refactor Email Sending in ProveedorActions, Update Memory Bank Directives, and Self-Correction (2025-06-15)

-This session focused on removing the dedicated API route for email sending, ensuring all email operations are handled directly through the centralized Nodemailer utility, and a critical self-correction regarding Git command execution on Windows.
+This session involved correcting a critical oversight in API usage verification, refactoring email sending logic, and updating memory bank directives based on user feedback and self-reflection.

 **Changes Made:**
-- Modified `src/app/api/email/route.js` to import and use the `transporter` instance exported from `src/utils/nodemailer.js`, centralizing the email configuration.
+- **Self-Correction & Refactoring**: Identified and corrected an error where `src/app/acciones/ProveedorActions.js` was still calling the now-deleted `/api/email` API route.
+The `crearProveedor` function was refactored to directly use the `transporter` from `src/utils/nodemailer.js` for email sending, centralizing the email configuration as intended.
+- **Memory Bank Updates**:
+    - Updated `memory-bank/improvement_log.md` with "Error 8: Insufficient API Usage Verification Before Deletion".
+This new lesson emphasizes the need for multi-faceted and robust search patterns (including dynamic URL constructions) when verifying API call sites before deletion, especially in Server Actions.
+    - Updated `memory-bank/systemPatterns.md` with a new directive: "Documentación de Funcionalidades Nuevas/Modificadas".
+This mandates clear and concise documentation for new or modified functionalities, detailing how they work, which files are involved, and how they are used.
+- **Previous Changes (from earlier in session)**:
-- Deleted `src/app/api/email/route.js` as it is no longer needed, and no other files were found to be calling this API endpoint.
+    - Deleted `src/app/api/email/route.js` and its empty parent directory `src/app/api/email/`.
+Initial searches indicated no calls to this API, but this was later found to be incorrect for `ProveedorActions.js`.
-- Deleted the `src/app/api/email/` directory as it became empty after the `route.js` file was removed.
-- **Self-Correction**: Updated `memory-bank/improvement_log.md` to critically reinforce the directive against chaining `git add` and `git commit` commands with `&&` on Windows, following a previous error.
-This emphasizes the need to execute them as separate commands.

 ## Previous Sessions:
 - Update Memory Bank with Functionality Management Directive (2025-06-15)